Loudon Classic: Bryar Motorsports Park

 The closure of the Belknap circuit resulted in the construction of the new 1.6-mile Bryar Motorsports Park in 1965, located 20 miles south of Laconia in Loudon, New Hampshire.
 The Laconia Classic gradually became known as the Loudon Classic.
 The Bryar Motorsports Park track road course followed the contours of a hillside around a small lake.
 Compressing 11 turns within its 1.6-mile length, the track was short and tight, making it one of the best venues to watch motorcycle racing in the United States.
 Slight elevation changes in the track layout allowed many spectators to follow a racer for a complete lap of the circuit.

 The track developed a reputation for its challenging nature as, riders were constantly applying throttle or their brakes for the entire lap.
 It rewarded a rider's skill over horsepower and its many turns allowed for aggressive racing.
 The circuit hosted numerous amateur races during the year which bred many local track experts who often provided challenging competition for national championship level riders when they arrived for the annual Loudon Classic.

 Gary Nixon and Mike Baldwin were the most successful competitors during the Bryar Motorsports era, each with four victories.
 When Gary Fisher won the race in 1972 riding a Yamaha, he joined his father, 1953 Laconia Classic winner Ed Fisher, as the only father son duo to have won the race.
 His victory aboard a Yamaha also marked the first victory by a Japanese manufacturer in the history of the event.
 Fisher's 1972 victory marked the last 100-mile national as, the race distance was reduced to 75-miles for 1973.
 Carter Alsop became the first female competitor in an AMA professional road race when she entered the Novice Class at the 1977 Loudon Classic.
 Jamie James won the final race on the Bryar Motorsports Park circuit in 1989 before it was purchased by Bob Bahre, who built the New Hampshire Motor Speedway in its place.

 New Hampshire Motor Speedway

 Construction of the New Hampshire Motor Speedway was completed in 1990.
 The Loudon Classic continued as a national championship race at the new speedway until 2001 however, a combination of safety issues and more powerful motorcycles eventually made the track obsolete for AMA Superbike events.
 Eric Bostrom won the final AMA National Championship race at Loudon in 2001.
-Since 2002 the race has continued featuring amateur racers.
+Since 2002 the race has continued featuring semi-professional racers.